 9. Use Short Aisles and Low Displays

 Long aisles or high barriers make shoplifters feel more hidden and thus more apt to try to swipe something.
 If possible, keep any aisles or tight spaces minimal.
-An open floor plan is much more difficult to steal from.
+An open floor plan is much more difficult to steal from and will stop shoplifters.

 10. Use Your Inventory Management System